Jack Henry & Associates Inc (JKHY)'s Winning Formula: Financial

-Jack Henry & Associates Inc (JKHY, Financial) has recently captured the attention of investors and financial analysts alike, thanks to its strong financial performance.
-With a current share price of $174.07 and a daily gain of 1.56%, coupled with a three-month change of 6.94%, the company shows promising signs of substantial growth.
-A detailed analysis using the GF Score indicates that Jack Henry & Associates Inc is poised for significant future success.
+Jack Henry & Associates Inc (JKHY, Financial) has recently captured the attention of investors and financial analysts with its strong financial performance.
+Currently trading at $173.01 per share, the company has experienced a daily increase of 0.66% and a notable three-month growth of 7.36%.
+A detailed analysis using the GF Score indicates that Jack Henry & Associates Inc is poised for significant future growth.

 What Is the GF Score?

-The GF Score is a proprietary stock performance ranking system developed by GuruFocus.
-It evaluates stocks based on five key aspects: financial strength, profitability, growth, GF Value, and momentum.
-These aspects are weighted differently to calculate a comprehensive score ranging from 0 to 100, with 100 indicating the highest potential for outperformance.
-Jack Henry & Associates Inc boasts a GF Score of 97, signaling strong future performance potential.
+The GF Score is a proprietary ranking system from GuruFocus, designed to predict stock performance by evaluating five key aspects of a company's financials.
+This system, which has been backtested from 2006 to 2021, suggests that stocks with higher GF Scores typically yield better returns.
+The GF Score ranges from 0 to 100, with 100 representing the highest potential for outperformance.
+Jack Henry & Associates Inc boasts a GF Score of 97, indicating a strong potential for market-leading performance.

 Understanding Jack Henry & Associates Inc's Business

-Jack Henry & Associates Inc, with a market cap of $12.69 billion and annual sales of $2.22 billion, operates at the forefront of providing core processing and complementary services like electronic funds transfer and payment processing, primarily to small and midsize banks.
-The company's operating margin stands at 22.09%, reflecting efficient management and a strong competitive position in the financial technology sector.
+Jack Henry & Associates Inc, with a market cap of $12.61 billion and annual sales of $2.22 billion, is a leading provider of core processing and complementary services for U.S. banks and credit unions, focusing primarily on small and midsize institutions.
+The company's operating margin stands at 22.09%, reflecting its efficient operations and strong market position.

 Financial Strength Breakdown

-Jack Henry & Associates Inc's financial robustness is evident through its Financial Strength Rank of 8/10.
-The company's impressive Interest Coverage ratio of 29.87 and an Altman Z-Score of 9.74 underscore its ability to manage debt and avoid financial distress effectively.
-Its strategic debt management is further highlighted by a low Debt-to-Revenue ratio of 0.07.
+Jack Henry & Associates Inc's financial robustness is evident in its Interest Coverage ratio of 29.87, significantly surpassing the benchmark set by investing legend Benjamin Graham.
+Additionally, its Altman Z-Score of 9.81 indicates a low probability of financial distress, and a Debt-to-Revenue ratio of 0.07 showcases prudent debt management.

 Profitability and Growth Metrics